poti1/runtime-debugger/README.md

     > print $var2
     1

-## Genesis
+## This Module

 While debugging some long-running, perl,
-Selenium test files, I basically got bored and created a simple Read Evaluate Print Loop
+Selenium test files, I basically got bored during the long waits, and created a simple
-(REPL).
+Read Evaluate Print Loop (REPL) to avoid the annoyong waits between test tries.

 Originally I would have a hot key command to drop in a snippet of code like this into my test code to essentially insert a breakpoint/pause.

-One can then examine what's going on in that area of code and evaluate some code.
+One can then examine what's going on in that area of code.

 Originally the repl code snippet was something as simple as this: